 Good sleep hygiene, including avoiding electronics before bed, can help treat insomnia.

 Some types of insomnia resolve when the underlying cause is treated or wears off.
-In general, insomnia treatment focuses on determining the cause.
+In general, treatment focuses on determining the cause.
 Once identified, this underlying cause can be properly treated or corrected.

 - prescription sleeping pills